api3dao/airnode/packages/airnode-examples/README.md

 ## For developers

-When pulling or creating a new integration you need to run `yarn build` to create necessary contract artifacts.
+When pulling or creating a new integration you need to run `yarn build` to create the necessary contract artifacts.

-The main point of these examples is to demonstrate the flexibility and features of Airnode, while being easy to maintain.
+The main purpose of these examples is to demonstrate the flexibility and features of Airnode, whilst being easy to maintain.
 The main design choice is that all integrations share the same instructions.
-This has several trade offs,
+This has several trade-offs,
 notably:

 1. Some instructions may be skipped depending on the setup.